Year in Review 2020

 - Leveraging New Zealand's emissions reduction imperative to enable the energy transition to renewables, particularly wind energy.

 - Optimising wind energy’s position and ensure the regulatory environment supports wind farm development.

 - Expanding the opportunity for wind energy development to enable community and industrial projects including wind's integration with other technologies.

-Click link below to read full 2019 Year in Review report.
+Click on the links below to read a summary of the 2019-20 Year in Review report and the full 2019-20 Year in Review report.